wjmoner/imedia-production/resources.md

+## Learning Code and Having Fun

+[Human Resource Machine](https://tomorrowcorporation.com/humanresourcemachine) : a coding game for lots of platforms

 ## Coding Culture

 - **tl;dr** : too long, didn’t read.
 Useful for sharing a quick summary of an article/post that you know someone won’t read.